raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 ## Session Resources

 Each of the 12 x sessions/1-hour lessons always includes the following resources: Lesson Primer, Lesson Plan, Teacher Slides and Student Checklist.
-The  purpose and use ofthese files are outlined further below.
+The purpose and use of these files are outlined further below.
 In some sessions you will also find session-specific documents.

+--- task ---

 **Lesson Primer**
 All the Lesson Primers are structured in a consistent way with the following subheadings: